AmyOShea/MS2-KidzQuiz/README.md

 ## Other Testing

-Due to the size of the testing section, I have created a seperate document for it.
+Due to the size of the testing section, I have created a separate document for it.
 You can find  it [here](https://github.com/AmyOShea/MS2-KidzQuiz/blob/master/testing.md).

 # Deployment